 “We did whatever we can to over-exceed the neighbourhood’s and the City of New West, their expectations of a legal cannabis shop.
 We really over-exceeded ourselves, I feel,” said Basran, when asked about residents’ concerns.
 “Design was a big part of this.
 The main thing is making sure that customers feel safe and welcome coming into our establishment, and something safe and clean for the neighbourhood.”

 Basran describes the Queensborough Cannabis Co.’s design as being West Coast modern, with a light and airy feel.

 “I encourage anybody, whether they use any products or not, to stop by and check it out and see what’s new in the neighbourhood,” he said.

-While the store is licensed to operate from 9 a.m. to 11 p.m., it is currently operating from 10 a.m. to 9 p.m. and will be open from 10 a.m. to 10 p.m. starting next week.
+Basran said a grand opening is tentatively planned for next weekend, but details are still being finalized.
+While the store is licensed to operate from 9 a.m. to 11 p.m., he said it will initially operate from 10 a.m. to 9 p.m.

 In the spring of 2018, the City of New Westminster launched a public process regarding the development of a regulatory framework related to the sale of cannabis.
 As part of that process, the city sought public input about five areas within municipal jurisdiction: regulation of cannabis retail locations through the zoning bylaw; business licence requirements for retail locations; business licence regulations for cannabis production, warehousing and cultivation facilities; public consumption limits through smoking control bylaws; and personal cultivation limits.